inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 The Flask application was tested by running it locally (`debug=True`).

 Dynamic time updates have been tested both at boot time and during continuous intervals. (using `setInterval`).

+## Unit tests

+I wrote unit tests for my flask application usin `unittest` framework.

+1. **setUp function**
+   It creates a test client for the application and enables testing mode

+2. **test_home function**
+   He sent a GET request to the homepage and compared the returned status code.
+If the status code is `200`, it means that everything is in order and the test is passed.

+I used several best practices when writing the unit tests:

+1. Test are easy and readable
+2. Using proper naming for tests
+3. Tests are fast
+4. Using a popular and reliable framework for unit tests